TOI-700: Planetary system

+Potentially habitable planets

+TOI-700 d

 TOI-700 d lies in the habitable zone.
 It receives 35 times more EUV photons than Earth, but also 50 times less than TRAPPIST-1 e.
 The host star has low stellar activity.
 The atmosphere of a planet with an Earth-like pressure would survive for longer than 1 Gyr.
 Simulations of the planet have shown that TOI-700 d is a robust candidate for a habitable world.
 The simulated spectral feature depths from transmission spectra and the peak flux and variations from synthesized phase curves do not exceed 10 ppm.
 This will likely prohibit JWST from characterizing the atmosphere of TOI-700 d.

+TOI-700 e

-In November 2021, a fourth possible planet, Earth-sized and receiving approximately 30% more flux from TOI-700 than earth does from the Sun, was found at the inner edge of the habitable zone of TOI-700.
+In November 2021, a fourth possible planet, Earth-sized and receiving approximately 30% more flux from TOI-700 than Earth does from the Sun, was found at the inner edge of the habitable zone of TOI-700.
 In January 2023 the existence of this planet, designated 700 e, was confirmed.

+Discovered in 2023, TOI-700 e is a terrestrial exoplanet that NASA claims to be an "earth-like" planet, with 95 percent of the Earth’s radius.
+Discovered by NASA's TESS (Transitioning Exoplanet Survey Satellite), TOI-700 e has a mass of about 0.818 Earths and takes 27.8 days to orbit once around its star.
+The planet is in a habitable zone distance from the M-type star TOI-700 it orbits, leading NASA scientists to believe that there is potential for liquid water on its surface.
+Ten percent smaller than its neighboring planet TOI-700 d, both are at a distance from their sun to be considered habitable, however, TESS requires an additional year to acquire more data about the exoplanets.
+Being one in only about a dozen habitable zone planets known, further research and data collection of the TOI-700 solar system is important for understanding Earth-like planets.

+Near orbital resonance

 The system is near (but not in) orbital resonance: from planets b to d, period ratios are approximately 5:8, 4:7, 3:4.